-Stress can motivate you to prepare for a job interview or a test at school.
+For example, stress can motivate you to prepare for a job interview or a test at school.
 It can help you to manage adversity, and it often forces you to step outside your comfort zone.

-While a healthy moderate dose of stress can make you more resilient, consult your physician if the stress in your life is affecting your physical health or ability to get through the day.
+While a moderate dose of stress can make you more resilient, consult your physician if the stress in your life is affecting your physical health or ability to get through the day.

-– Danesh Alam, MD, Medical Director, Northwestern Medicine Central DuPage Hospital Behavioral Health Services
+– Danesh Alam, MD, medical director, Northwestern Medicine Central DuPage Hospital Behavioral Health Services